markterence/discord-quest-completer/README.md

 > Discord Quest Completer.
 I don't know what to call this, but there it is.

-A Windows desktop application for Discord Rich Presence and completing Discord Quest for games without needing to installation the full actual games/applications.
+A Windows desktop application for Discord Rich Presence and completing Discord Quest for games without needing to install the full actual games/applications.
 Perfect for completing Discord Quests and showing off your gaming status without the storage burden.